 Do you have an idea for a book and you don’t know where to begin?
-The Author Journey Roadmap Workshop is for YOU.
-I’m happy to announce a new workshop is now available and it’s happening on August 17, 2022, at 1pm EST. It’s a live zoom training workshop based on my book “Author Journey Success: 7 Steps to Your Bestselling Book“.
-In addition to explaining my 7 proven steps on how to transform an idea into a book, I’m providing freebies like downloadable worksheets and my roadmap infographic.
-In case you can’t join live, no worries, because I’m recording the workshop so it will be available for replay, but you have to register for the workshop to get the replay!
+The Author Journey Roadmap Training Bundle is for YOU.
+This on-demand recorded workshop guides you in all phases of an author’s journey to ensure a successful outcome.
+It includes a training video, author guests, a Q&A session, marketing tips and strategies, and downloadable resources.
+It’s based on my book “Author Journey Success: 7 Steps to Your Bestselling Book“.
+In addition to explaining my 7 proven steps on how to transform an idea into a book, I’m providing my author journey roadmap, my entire author journey workbook, and more!

 Who is ready to turn your dream of becoming an author into reality?